 class: nginx

-DNS-01: Let’s Encrypt verifies via DNS TXT record:
+DNS-01: Let’s Encrypt verifies via a DNS TXT record instead:

 solvers: